gitbhaveshsharma/eduro/components/feed/README.md

 # Feed System Documentation

-This documentation covers the comprehensive feed system implementation for the Eduro platform.
+This documentation covers the comprehensive feed system implementation for the Tutrsy platform.
 The system provides a complete solution for social media-style posting, content discovery, user interactions, and community engagement.

 ## Architecture Overview